ApeWorX/archive-ape-starknet/docs/userguides/contracts.md

 ## Contract Interaction

-You can learn more about contract inteacting from the ApeWorX documentation about [contracts](https://docs.apeworx.io/ape/stable/userguides/contracts.html).
+You can learn more about contract interaction from the ApeWorX documentation about [contracts](https://docs.apeworx.io/ape/stable/userguides/contracts.html).

 **NOTE**: Currently, to pass in arrays as arguments, you have to also include the array size beforehand: